UPTEC-F-23065/McPUFF/README.md

 McPUFF works as a stand-alone script.
 There is a specific folder structure required for the program to work.
 When placing the McPUFF files and folders on the local system, they should be organized as described below:

-McPUFF                                    # Can be named anything.\
+McPUFF                                    # Can be named anything.\n
-├── McPUFF_source_files\
+├── McPUFF_source_files\n
 │   ├── McPUFF.py                         # Main script.
-Lets user set data for which fission reaction to simulate.\
+Lets user set data for which fission reaction to simulate.\n
-│   └── package_McPUFF\
+│   └── package_McPUFF\n
 │       ├── GEF_input.py                  # Lets user choose GEF input data.
 │       ├── Gaussian_GEF_Param.py         # Lets user set standard deviation for Gaussian distribution used for perturbed parameter values.
 │       ├── McPUFF_Perturbed_Data.py      # Loads saved simulation data from pickle file and reconstructs original object structure for data analysis.